wp-plugins/really-simple-facebook-twitter-share-buttons/readme.txt

 * Changed: code cleaning

 = 2.9.9 =
-* Added: Pinterest image hover button
 * Added: WhileTrue RSS Feed
 * Added: CSS layout classes "really_simple_share_box" and "really_simple_share_button" for easier styling
 * Added: New `really_simple_share_box` CSS class for box layout
 * Added: New `really_simple_share_button` CSS class for button layout
 * Changed: Facebook Html5 popup style cleaning
-* Changed: Pinterest async code and cleanup
 * Changed: Display, default options and translations cleaning
+* Changed: Pinterest button complete rewrite, with image hover button
+* Changed: Code cleaning
 * Fixed: better support of home page buttons selection (thanks Amaury Balmer)
 * Fixed: Twitter little bug, showed weird text on some websites
 * Fixed: Pinterest box layout vertical offset
 * Fixed: Pinterest post image search only when in loop
 * Fixed: Email button image theme-aware CSS style

-= 2.9 =
-* Changed: Pinterest button complete rewrite
-* Changed: Pinterest button fallback: when no media is found, shows the multiple image selector
-* Changed: Code cleaning

 = 2.8.2 =
+* Added: Facebook app ID setting for the Facebook Like button (recommended)
+* Added: Facebook Like button Html5 code (recommended if your theme supports it)
 * Fixed: Flattr button height issue while showing in box size
 * Fixed: Facebook Like button Html5 code locale and action (like/recommend)

-= 2.8 =
-* Added: Facebook app ID setting for the Facebook Like button (recommended)
-* Added: Facebook Like button Html5 code (recommended if your theme supports it)

 = 2.7 =
 * Added: support for translations
 * Added: Italian translation

 = 2.6.3 =
-* Added: Multi language support: if the WPML plugin is active, language is set automatically for each button
-* Changed: CSS improvement on the block surrounding the buttons
-* Changed: Pinterest button update (please clear cache on update)

-= 2.6 =
 * Added: Pinzout button
 * Added: Comments RSS Feed button
-* Changed: improved CSS file with iframe border cleaning
+* Added: Multi language support: if the WPML plugin is active, language is set automatically for each button
 * Changed: new default options (Google +1 enabled by default)
+* Changed: CSS improvement on the block surrounding the buttons and iframe border cleaning
+* Changed: Pinterest button update (please clear cache on update)
 * Fixed: code cleaning and better assets inclusion
 * Happy new year 2013!

 = 2.5.11 =
+* Added: Buffer button
 * Added: Tumblr button (basic support: no display option)
 * Added: Facebook Share button back again in a new limited version (no counter, no style), facing its dropped support by Facebook
 * Added: shortcode single button options
 * Added: Pinterest multiple image selector (thanks Stephen Baugh)
 * Added: Optional related Twitter usernames (comma separated) added to the follow list
+* Changed: Pinterest button is shown if some image is found in the post content, even if it's not a thumbnail or an attachment
 * Changed: screenshots moved outside, reducing the size of the plugin and allowing for faster updates
 * Changed: separate images folder, for plugin structure cleaning
 * Changed: different file inclusion code